ledlaux/pikoPD/README.md

 - The `[send]` and `[receive]` object names in the Pure Data patch **must exactly match** (case-sensitive) the **name** defined in `board.json`.
 Also check for the correct `@hv_param` argument.
 - You can rename sends and receives as you wish.
 Currently, there is no enforced naming convention.
 - To save resources remove unused send and receive objects from the patch.
-- You don't need to remove objects from `board.json`, script adds objects which are present in the patch only.
+- There’s no need to remove objects from board.json.
+The script automatically includes only objects present in the patch and ignores unconnected.
 - Make sure to verify the correct pin configuration (e.g., **pin 1 corresponds to GPIO1**).
 - [print] objects are parsed by the scipt automatically, they will output to the serial monitor.
 Use moderately or it can crash device.
 - **If you change the board or change midi mode in `board.json` remove the project folder or rename it in the command to rebuild files.**